What photo ID do you need to vote in the UK?

 If you don’t have an accepted form of photo ID but are eligible to vote, then you can apply, free of charge, for alternative documentation which you can take to the polling station:

-• In England, Wales and Scotland, this free voter ID document is called a Voter Authority Certificate (VAC).
+- In England, Wales and Scotland, this free voter ID document is called a Voter Authority Certificate (VAC).
 To apply for this you first have to be registered to vote, or have applied to register to vote.
 You can apply for a VAC online or by post, and some councils are making in-person applications available.The certificate won’t act as proof of identity for any other reason.
 Applications are free but require a photograph.
 Normally a National Insurance number is required, but those without one can apply using other documents such as a birth certificate or bank statement to prove their identity.You need to apply for a Voter Authority Certificate ahead of the election you are taking part in.
-The deadline for the 2 May 2024 local and mayoral elections was 24 April.
+The deadline to get a VAC for the 1 May 2025 local elections has passed.

 Emergency proxy votes